 With so much fur, it is only natural to wonder about the Maine Coon molting pattern.

-Maine Coons are seasonal molters which means they tend to have two major molts, once after summer and once after winter.
+Maine Coons are seasonal molters (shedders) which mean they tend to have two major molts (sheds), once after summer and once after winter.

 But, there is a bit more to the Maine Coon molting pattern than simply two big sheds a year.

 If you are wondering how much do Maine Coon cats shed the answer is not as much as you might think, since Maine Coons shed most towards the end of summer and winter.

 Other than this, they shed slightly through the year but not more so than any other cat breed.

 The Maine Coon shedding season is a few weeks at the end of the summer and winter.
 You will KNOW when their shedding season is as they ramp up their molting game at this time!

 Yes, they absolutely do shed hair and dander into your home so if you were hoping for a non-shedding allergen-free cat then you probably need to look somewhere else.

 Maine Coons are not super potent allergens, but they are also not exactly hypoallergenic either.